kalviumcommunity/s73_Unusual_Shoe_Collections/Readme.md

 **TECH STACK :**

-* Frontend: React.js, Vite
+* Frontend: html and css to build layout and design and javascript for interactivity

-* Backend: Express.js, Node.js
+* Backend: Express.js and Node.js for server side logic and the development of API.

-* Database: MongoDB
+* Database: MongoDB for efficient data storge and retrieval.

-* Authentication: Firebase Auth (optional)
+* other: restfull api integration

 **WHY THIS PROJECT :**